 Trapper Education is mandatory in Massachusetts for Problem Animal Control (PAC) agents and first-time trappers in order to apply for a Massachusetts Trap Registration Certificate.
 Government issued certificates from any US state are accepted.

 The MassWildlife Hunter Education Program offers 3-5 trapper education courses each year in different locations across the state.
 Courses are typically offered in the spring, summer and fall.
 You may need to travel a longer distance in order to attend this course.
 Upon successful completion, graduates will be mailed a Certificate of Completion recognized in all U.S. states.

-There is a free online option for those who need to complete the homework assignment for a class or wish to simply review course content.
-The Association of Fish and Wildlife agencies (AFWA) offers a free North American Trapper Education course which covers the entire standardized curriculum for Trapper Education.
+Those who need to complete the home assignment for a class or wish to simply review material or explore course content have a free online option.
+The Association of Fish and Wildlife agencies (AFWA) offers a free North American Basic Trapper course which covers the entire standardized curriculum for Trapper Education.